 The wave was imminent.
 It could be more devastating than anywhere else.
 And then…

 Well, it never really happened.

-Since the start of the pandemic, Africa has recorded just over 29,000 of the world’s 1.13 million COVID-related deaths.
+At the time of writing (27th Oct 2020), since the start of the pandemic, Africa has recorded just over 29,000 of the world’s 1.13 million COVID-related deaths.
 The UK alone has recorded 44,000 deaths, and, to put that into greater context, the UK’s population is 67 million and Africa’s is one billion.

 So why hasn’t coronavirus caused the devastation so many predicted?
-It initially puzzled experts , but a clearer picture is emerging.
+It initially puzzled experts, but a clearer picture is emerging.